HugoP707/NimFlatbuffers/README.rst

 \*Strings and vectors are supported in the library, but the generated code does not correctly handle them, changes shouldnt be too hard to make them work though.
+\*If you really need nested namespaces, just use two files.

 Usage